RobertTalbert/discretecs-vault/Trees/Prim's Algorithm.md

 **Notes**:
 - Prim's algorithm is an example of a greedy algorithm since it chooses the minimum weight edge each time.
 This will guarantee that the spanning tree is minimal.
 - The result of the algorithm is a [[Tree|tree]] since we are intentionally adding edges that do not create [[Paths|cycles]].
 (In step 2 the algorithm adds an edge only if one endpoint is in the tree and the other is not, so no cycle is created.)
+- [[Kruskal's Algorithm]] is a different approach that also finds a minimum spanning tree -- not necessarily the same tree as found by Prim's Algorithm but the total weight will be the same.

 ## Examples